 211. Driver Education and Traffic Safety.
 Credit 3 hours.
-Prerequisite: A student must have a current driver's license free from violations.
-Administrative problems and policies, instructional materials and content of the high school course in driver education.
-Two hours lecture and two hours laboratory a week.
+Prerequisite: Valid driver's license and a driving record free of conviction of major accidents and/or repeated traffic violations.
+Organizational, administrative and philosophic problems and policies of a driver education and traffic safety program.
+Content and principles of teaching a high school course in driver education through the analysis of the driving task.